ColonnaLab/EMBO_popgen/popgen2023/README.md

 To connect to the machine using SSH, send us your public key ( [here are instructions on how to create your public key](connections/keypair.pdf) ).

+Connection to the machine ( [here are the instruction on how to access the machine](https://github.com/ColonnaLab/EMBO_popgen/tree/main/popgen2023/connections/README.md))

 ## Repos with teaching materials
 | Speakers | Teaching materials |
 |--------------------|-----------------|